Dios Hieron (Lydia)

 Its site is located near Birgi, Asiatic Turkey.

 Bishopric

 The Roman Era city had an ancient Christian bishop and is attested as an episcopal see from at least 451.
 It was a suffragan of Ephesus, which it remained under until the late 12th century when it became a separate metropolis.
+In 1368, the Ecumenical Patriarch Philotheus I issued a pronouncement uniting the metropolis of Pyrgion with Ephesus, due to the latter's decline.
+The church disappears from the records in the 15th century.

 There are four known bishops from antiquity.